 But some of the international criticisms of the project resonate with people in Altamira.
 We’re not going to see any of this energy, one man told me, it’s all going to the South, just like with Tucurui — a dam nearby which has been criticized for fueling the growth of cities in the South like Sao Paulo and neglecting the rural region in which it has been built.
 It’s all about mining, someone else said, there’s a lot of manganese and bauxite in the area and they need energy to process it.
 The professor I talked to in Santarem had affirmed this.
 He said the energy demand is tied to the fact that the developed countries which used to import bauxite in its raw form have, in an effort to cut down on energy consumption, begun only importing aluminum — essentially shifting the energy burden of transforming the raw material into the finished product onto the developing countries where bauxite is mined.

 My first full day in Altamira I wandered around town, trying to read the city like a book.
 I eventually stopped and bought a salgado, a little piece of fried bread with cheese inside, from a woman near the river.
-As the sky opened up began to pour I stayed under the little roof that overhung her shop and talked to her and her husband — who lauged at my still developing Portuguese and let me try the region’s white rum, cachaça.
+As the sky opened up began to pour I stayed under the little roof that overhung her shop, and one that was well-made by a reliable metal roofing company, and talked to her and her husband — who lauged at my still developing Portuguese and let me try the region’s white rum, cachaça.
 What do people think about Belo Monte, I asked.
 She moved her hand back and forth like a see-saw, a lot of people are for it and a lot are against it.
 Here, she said, gesturing along the dirt road beside the river, people are against it, because they’ll have to move if it’s built.

 She said a lot of people in Altamira have gotten jobs with the dam, and a lot of people are coming from elsewhere for jobs too.
 There’s not room for all of them, she said, flailing her arm down the dirt road at the houses.
 It’s dangerous here at night now, people get their bags stolen.